 The concurrent program in city planning and architecture aims to combine the study of urban and planning issues with the design of buildings and sites.
 By providing a range of essential skills as well as a broad understanding of the social, economic, and natural factors that shape the physical environment, the concurrent degree program in architecture and city planning accomplishes what neither program achieves alone.

-The concurrent program in city planning and architecture integrates understanding of urban and planning issues with building and sites.
 As the disciplines of city planning and architecture have evolved in the past few decades, their education and practice have become more specialized.
 Architecture usually focused on the design of buildings and complexes, while city and regional planning has typically focused on overall management and policy of environments in both urban and regional settings.
 In the current world of practice, there is a great need for professionals who are able to combine an understanding of complex architectural design with larger-scale urban and regional issues that represent the social, economic and natural factors that influence and shape the physical environment.
 By providing an all-encompassing understanding and a range of essential skills for effectively impacting and enhancing the built environment, the concurrent degree program in city planning and architecture accomplishes both of these dual and often not-so-converging roles.

 The M.Arch. portion of the concurrent program requires completion of 24 to 72 semester units, depending upon the student’s undergraduate degree; the M.C.P. segment calls for 36 semester units.
 No special curriculum applies to this concurrent program; rather, the requirements of both programs must be satisfied by students enrolled in the concurrent program.
 Both departments expect that students will coordinate with their advisors the individual study plans for the concurrent degree relative to their interests.
 In the M.C.P. curriculum, students must declare an area of concentration and complete a core of courses selected to complement their backgrounds and interests.
 In the M.Arch. curriculum, students must complete a set of core of courses in several areas including history, theory, structures, etc., and declare the thesis intention.
 The areas of emphases for students in the concurrent program include housing, urban design, project development, and community design, among others.